 Homeschool - Teach Multiple Grades?

-1.Make a schedule including commitments and activities for each family member.
-2.Set up your work area so you can easily help each child.
 3.Set up a quiet area for difficult assignments, away from toddler noise and interruptions.

 Lighten the backpacks

 Parents, are you concerned about all the weight your student is carrying?
-Begin a campaign (with PTA and the principal or school board) to get classroom sets of books for each teacher at your childīs school.
+Begin a campaign (with PTA and the principal or school board) to get classroom sets of books for each teacher at your child's school.
 Students can take home textbooks at the beginning of the year and will always have their books at home to do homework!

 Reinforcing Learning

-1.Encourage kids to collect things.
-Whether they collect rocks, shells, leaves, or bugs is not important.
-But by collecting, children are learning new ways to make sense out of their world.
 2.Estimating is an important math skill.
 We estimate how much our groceries will cost.
-We estimate how much time weīll need to complete a project at work.
+We estimate how much time we'll need to complete a project at work.
 You can help your child learn to estimate at home.
-Hereīs one idea: As youīre driving, estimate the distance to your destination.
+Here's one idea: As you're driving, estimate the distance to your destination.
 Then estimate how much time it will take to get there.
 Use the odometer or a map to check your work.

 How To Keep Records For Your Homeschool

-Keep records of your childīs homeschooled years.
-1.Check to see if your state has specific record keeping requirements.
-2.Obtain your childīs cumulative (cum) file from the public or private school they previously attended.
 3.Begin keeping a cum file or portfolio if your child is just beginning school.
 You can use a regular file folder or purchase a cum file from a school supply store.

 Perfomance Assessments and Your Child

-Ask the teacher to explain the types of performance assessment to be used so that you can answer your childīs questions and help him or her decide how to prepare for the assessment.
-2- Request that the school give a presentation on performance assessment for parents.
+Ask the teacher to explain the types of performance assessment to be used so that you can answer your child's questions and help him or her decide how to prepare for the assessment.

 Homeschooling - Taking a field trip?